SGT ADAM KISIELEWSKI

 Mission Accomplished on July 16, 2011

-Marine Sgt Adam Kisielewski lost his left arm at the shoulder and his right leg below the knee when an improvised explosive device (IED) detonated as a trigger-wired door was opened while looking for insurgents near Fallujah, Iraq in August 2005.
+Marine Sgt Adam Kisielewski lost his left arm at the shoulder and his right leg below the knee when an improvised explosive device (IED) detonated as a trigger-wired door was opened while looking for insurgents near Fallujah, Iraq, in August 2005.

 Receiving intelligence that insurgents had returned to an unoccupied school that had earlier been used to attack troops in the area, Sgt Kisielewski and a fellow Marine were clearing the school, room by room, when arriving in the stairwell to the roof they came upon a closed door.
 The triggered door activated an IED upon opening, severely injuring Sgt Kisielewski and killing his comrade.

 Treated first at a local hospital, Sgt Kisielewski was airlifted to Landstuhl, Germany before being transported to Bethesda Medical Center and later transferred to Walter Reed where he spent 15 months recovering.
-Sgt Kisielewski enjoys spending time with his wife, Carrie and their young son, Evan.

 Adam would like to thank those who support Homes For Our Troops through donations of time, labor, material, and monetary donations.
 “Thank you!
 Without all of your support, none of what HFOT does would be possible.
 The support that my family and I have been given will never be forgotten,” he says.